vinaya-class/vinaya-class.github.io/src/01-killing-and-harming.md

 ![Pr-3](./includes/mindmaps/pr-3.png)

 **Origin:** bhikkhus develop aversion to the body and kill themselves or ask an assassin to kill them.

-Recommending death or euthanasia can be **parajika** if the instruction is followed.
+Recommending death or euthanasia can be **pārājika** if the instruction is followed.
 Hinting fulfils effort, such as "death would be better for you".

-A human being is regarded as such from the time when the 'being to be born' is established in the womb.
+A human being is regarded as such from the time when the "being to be born" is established in the womb.
 This is an uncertain time, sometime after conception during embryo development.
 The embryo can't develop otherwise.

 <!-- latex
 \enlargethispage*{\baselineskip}
 -->

 There is a distinction between recommending an action something which *causes death in each case* (abortion or active contraception) and something which *causes death in some of the cases* (a treatment which can go wrong).
 There is **no offence** in the second case, e.g. some people are known to die in car accidents, but it doesn't mean that a bhikkhu can't ask a person to drive.

 Turning off life-support equipment: if the ill person stated their position on it beforehand, the doctors may be simply following his instruction.

-Giving permission to the doctor to turn off the equipment is still not parajika (not cutting off life, it ends on its own), although one might live with a doubtful heart afterward.
+Giving permission to the doctor to turn off the equipment is still not pārājika (not cutting off life, it ends on its own), although one might live with a doubtful heart afterward.

-> "If consciousness were not to descend into the mother's womb, would
-> name-and-form take shape in the womb?"
+> "If consciousness were not to descend into the mother's womb, would name-and-form take shape in the womb?"
 "No, lord."
 >
-> "If, after descending into the womb, consciousness were to depart, would
-> name-and-form be produced for this world?"
+> "If, after descending into the womb, consciousness were to depart, would name-and-form be produced for this world?"
 "No, lord."
 >
-> "If the consciousness of the young boy or girl were to be cut off, would
-> name-and-form ripen, grow, and reach maturity?"
+> "If the consciousness of the young boy or girl were to be cut off, would name-and-form ripen, grow, and reach maturity?"
 "No, lord." ([DN 15](https://www.accesstoinsight.org/tipitaka/dn/dn.15.0.than.html))

 ## Pc 61, Killing an animal